2012 Chevrolet Sonic Interior

 - "Also notable is the roominess of the rear seats; they're large enough to comfortably fit a pair of six-footers." -- Popular Mechanics

-The 2012 Chevrolet Sonic comes with air conditioning, AM/FM stereo, auxiliary input jack, a six-month subscription to OnStar, remote keyless entry and a tilt and telescopic steering wheel.
+The 2012 Chevrolet Sonic comes with air conditioning, an AM/FM stereo, an auxiliary input jack, a six-month subscription to OnStar, remote keyless entry and a tilt-and-telescopic steering wheel.
 These amenities are good for the class, but compared with the Kia Forte, the Sonic lacks standard Bluetooth and a USB port.